 Sound broadcast: Thierry Simonot

-October 26, 2025, 12-6 p.m.
+October 26, 2025, 12-18h

-full body s, a performance by the two authors and performers Vincent Barras and Caroline de Cornière, consists of the utopian desire to express the whole body through the simultaneous and combined means of verbal language ( speaking ) and gestural language ( dancing ).
-The performance takes place over a long period (6 hours), in order to make the audience experience the ongoing history of their own body.
-This double discourse is underlined, expanded, by the work of sound and light diffusion by Thierry Simonot.
+corps entiers, a performance by Vincent Barras and Caroline de Cornière, is the utopian desire to express the whole body through the simultaneous and combined means of verbal language(speaking) and gestural language(dancing).
+The performance takes place over a long period (6 hours), so that the audience can experience the ongoing history of their own bodies.
+Thierry Simonot's sound and light effects underline and expand this double discourse.

 talk

-full body is an uninterrupted conference, improvised at the very moment it takes place, which begins at nightfall and will end at dawn, or vice versa, depending on the season, the place and the event in which it is part.
+full body is an uninterrupted conference, improvised at the very moment it takes place, which began at nightfall and will end at dawn, or vice versa, depending on the season, the place and the event in which it is part.
 The word is created as the speech progresses, with no other support than the memory of the speaker's body, which exposes in a speech organized in real time, as the performance unfolds, all of what he knows, imagines, is capable of saying about the body.

 to dance